USTB-ZichenYan/EasyCarla-RL/README.md

 EasyCarla-RL is based on the [gym-carla](https://github.com/cjy1992/gym-carla) project, with significant improvements for ease of use and reinforcement learning tasks.

-A simple and easy-to-use OpenAI Gym environment based on the CARLA simulator.
+A lightweight and beginner-friendly OpenAI Gym environment built on the CARLA simulator.

 ## Overview

-EasyCarla-RL provides a lightweight and beginner-friendly interface to use the CARLA simulator for reinforcement learning tasks.
+EasyCarla-RL offers a simple and efficient interface to use the CARLA simulator for reinforcement learning (RL) tasks.
-It integrates essential observations such as Lidar scans, ego vehicle states, nearby vehicle information, and waypoints, making it easy to train and evaluate RL agents without heavy engineering efforts.
+It provides essential observation components such as LiDAR scans, ego vehicle states, nearby vehicle information, and waypoints, allowing users to train and evaluate RL agents without complex engineering overhead.
+The environment is designed to be both accessible to beginners and powerful enough for advanced RL research.

 ## Features

-- Lightweight and easy-to-use CARLA wrapper
+- Lightweight and easy-to-integrate CARLA wrapper
-- Designed specifically for reinforcement learning tasks
+- Specifically designed for reinforcement learning applications
-- Observations include Lidar, ego vehicle state, nearby vehicles, and waypoints
+- Rich observations: LiDAR, ego vehicle state, nearby vehicles, and waypoints
-- Supports safety-aware RL with reward and cost outputs
+- Built-in support for safety-aware RL with reward and cost signals
-- Configurable traffic lights, number of vehicles, and Lidar range
+- Configurable settings: traffic lights, number of vehicles, LiDAR range, and more
-- Visualization support for waypoints
+- Visualization support for waypoints and vehicle surroundings
-- Compatible with OpenAI Gym API
+- Fully compatible with the OpenAI Gym API

 ## Installation